The Sky Range Story

 The quest for a permanent driving range beyond 2020 was underway for some time.
 Based on a typical driving range site, a 4ha land space is a luxury we did not have.
 Studies undertaken on various projects in the United States and South Korea underscored that a suspended driving range offered a possible engineering notion.
 However, each of these projects was unique, leaving us to conceive a plan to innovate and tailor the version.

 We navigated several challenges, namely, what is up in the air, and what is down underground.
-The airspace at our site is subject to the Civil Aviation Authority of Singapore’s (CAAS) flight safety control, and the building had to be kept below a height limit.
+The airspace at our site is subject to the Civil Aviation Authority of Singapore’s (CAAS) flight safety control, and the building had to comply with CAAS's stringent height restrictions.

 With the height limit imposed, the existing netting layout was curated to maximise its ceiling height, and also to enable the gravity pull to work optimally.
 The deep tunnel sewer system beneath the ground posed restrictions on the breadth and width of the building.
-As the building is nestled adjacent to a path for fire engine access, the second storey had to be a height of 9.5m to enable heavy-duty emergency vehicles to pass through it.
-As the driving range is elevated, ball collection in our Sky Range is by gravity pull, followed by a hydraulic transport via a gutter, and finally distributed by an air pressure tube.
+As the building is nestled adjacent to a path for fire engine access, the second storey had to be a height of 9.5m to enable access for heavy-duty emergency vehicles.
+With the elevation of the driving range, balls hit from the elevated tee boxes descend by gravity, channelled through a hydraulic gutter system, and distributed by pressurised air tubes, exemplifying its mechanical engineering ingenuity.

 As the building had to be built over existing facilities still in operation, the primary concern was the disruption and safety to the existing occupants.
 National Service Resort & Country Club (NSRCC) and the Defence Science and Technology Agency (DSTA) ensured that all safety measures were assessed and implemented prior to the commencement of work.